Texas SportRiders FAQs :

 Q: What types of motorcycles are ridden?

-A: We ride mainly the sporting type of bikes- sport replicas, naked sport, sport standards and sport touring.
+A: We ride mainly sporting type bikes- sport replicas, naked sport, sport standards and sport touring.
 Not that other types are not welcome but that is mainly what we all have and suit the style of riding we mainly do.
 Many of us also have cruisers and touring bikes and have rides for that style often also.

 Q: What type of riding do you do?